A Rails Development Environment with Docker and Vagrant

 Since we're using Vagrant, first we have to share this folder from the local filesystem to the Vagrant virtual machine, which in turn shares this to the Docker container.
 If this is done using the default Virtualbox shared folders, then Disk IO and, consequently, Rails performance will be terrible.
 In my tests, it took something like 20 - 30 seconds to render a simple view.

 This can be resolved by using NFS shares, which are much faster but require some additional setup and entering the sudo password when starting the virtual machine.
-The following entry in your Vagrantfile ensures NFS is used:
+The following entry in your Vagrantfile

 config.vm.synced_folder ".", "/app", type: "nfs"

 For more on NFS shares and what's required to set them up, see https://docs.vagrantup.com/v2/synced-folders/nfs.html.
-On OSX it should work out of the box, on Linux you may need to install nfsd.
+On OSX it should work out of the box, on Linux you may need to install nfsd

 Vagrant Up

-Run vagrant up in the root of your project to start the new development environment.
+in the root of your project to start the new development environment.

 You'll be asked for your sudo password, this is required for NFS shared folders.

-Due to a bug in Virtualbox 4.3.10, you may run into the below error on mounting shared folders the first time you run vagrant up:
+Due to a bug in Virtualbox 4.3.10, you may run into the below error on mounting shared folders the first time you run vagrant up

 Failed to mount folders in Linux guest.
 This is usually because